Mikrobot-Academy/WRO-2025-Nexus-Dynamics/README.md

-Team NEO NEXUS – WRO 2025 Future Engineers
+Team  NEXUS DYNAMICS – WRO 2025 Future Engineers
 ===========================================
 Welcome to the official repository of Team NEO NEXUS, proudly representing Mikrobot Academy from Ghana in the WRO 2025 Future Engineers category.